dooyum/Behavioral-Cloning-Autonomous-Vehicle/README.md

 This model performed better at a loss of 0.05 but still veered off a few bends by slightly overcorrecting.

-I decided to tackle the zero steering problem another way by using the mouse to steer instead of keyboard keys.
+I decided to tackle the zero steering problem with an additional approach by using the mouse to steer instead of keyboard keys.
 This helped the model understand that steering correction is always happening at every stage of a ride.
 As a result there was much less zero steering angles and less extreme steering angle outliers.

 ![alt text][image12]